 Borlase embraces Mental Health Awareness Week with theme of 'Nature'

-To kick start the week, Borlase will be having an extended Q&A assembly with Dr Lucy Russell from Everlief Child Psychology with questions being set by students for Dr Russell to discuss.
-In addition, year 7s and 8s will be having a nature trail competition whilst year 10s will experience some workshops hosted by Bucks Mind.
+To kick start the week, Borlase had an extended Q&A assembly with Dr Lucy Russell from Everlief Child Psychology with questions being set by students for Dr Russell to discuss.
+In addition, year 7s and 8s had a nature trail competition whilst year 10s experienced some workshops hosted by Bucks Mind.

-There will also be an opportunity for parents and staff to participate in a webinar facilitated by Bucks Mind which is taking place on Monday 17th May, 16:00-17:30.
+There was also the opportunity for parents and staff to participate in a webinar facilitated by Bucks Mind on Monday 17th May.
+The informal session included:

-Opportunity to learn about the Peer Support service and other services provided by Buckinghamshire Mind
+*An opportunity to learn about the Peer Support in Schools Service and other services provided by Buckinghamshire Mind